Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 <!--
 title: "Managing Applications"
 description: "Overview of the core operations for an application from the action bar."
-tags: "TeamServer application archiving restoring resetting deleting" -->
+tags: "user TeamServer application manage archiving restoring resetting deleting" -->

 ## Managing Applications